GLOBAL MARKETS-Stocks ease as gloomy data takes shine off U.S. stimulus hopes | Business

 China's composite stock index slid 0.4%, while the blue-chip CSI300 index edged up 0.1%.
 Travel plans were in limbo for tens of millions of people in China's northern cities.
 They have been under some kind of lockdown amid worries that undetected coronavirus infections could spread quickly during the Lunar New Year holiday, which is just weeks away.

 China reported 103 COVID-19 cases on Friday.
-In currency markets, the U.S. dollar paused after three straight days of losses, though it was still on track for its biggest weekly loss since mid-December.
-The currency was flat on the day at 90.118.
+In currency markets, the U.S. dollar gained after three straight days of losses, though it was still on track for its biggest weekly loss since mid-December.
+The currency was slightly up on the day at 90.182.

 The Japanese yen was down around 0.1% against the dollar, at 103.63.
 Data from Japan overnight showed that factory activity slipped into contraction in January and the services sector was more pessimistic as emergency measures to combat a COVID-19 resurgence hit sentiment.